Our Services

 Helpful Resources

-Constipation can meaningfully affect your prostate and pelvic health, often worsening discomfort by increasing rectal pressure on the prostate, tightening pelvic floor muscles, and irritating shared nerves, which can trigger urinary symptoms and pain.
-This is especially relevant if you have chronic pelvic pain syndrome, BPH, or pelvic floor dysfunction.
+Constipation can directly impact prostate and pelvic health by increasing rectal pressure on the prostate, tightening pelvic floor muscles, and irritating shared nerves—often triggering urinary symptoms, discomfort, and pain.
+This connection is especially important if you have chronic pelvic pain syndrome (CPPS), benign prostatic hyperplasia (BPH), or pelvic floor dysfunction.

 The short answer is: Yes, it can contribute to it.